secar600/secar-documents/source/diagnostics.rst

     - Viewer 1783: VD_D1783.json
     - Viewer 1836: VD_D1836.json
     - Viewer 1879: VD_D1879.json
+    - Camera 1469: CAM_D1496.json (that is the camera that looks at target scintillation)
 - If Viola is already running you can select a new json file for a new viewer in File -> Open Settings.
+- If you wish the viola analysis data such as distribution X Y position etc to be available as EPICS channels, for example for later analysis or for monitoring as a function of time, open "Preferences" and select the checkbox for "Update external information"

   - NOTE: you may have to enter viewer name ":image1:ArrayData" by hand into the "Source" field in the viola main window, for example :code:`SCRBTS35:VD_D15125:image1:ArrayData` - then just click "Live"